-Just a few months after Ocean Alexander and Christensen Shipyards agreed to join forces on a series of megayachts, now comes word that Christensen will build the 120 – an unusually laid-out 120, no less – that Ocean Alexander has been planning to add to its lineup.
+Just a few months after Ocean Alexander and Christensen Shipyards agreed to join forces on a series of megayachts, now comes word that Christensen will build the Ocean Alexander 120.
+The project is an unusually laid-out 120, no less.

-Designed by Evan K. Marshall, the 120 is a trideck that should begin construction early next year.
+With design by Evan K. Marshall, the Ocean Alexander 120 is a trideck that should begin construction early next year.
 She’ll include a main-deck master suite, something typically not found on a yacht of this size.
 Also atypical for her LOA: a bridge-deck captain’s cabin.
 Ocean Alexander believes these features, along with a tender garage for a 16-footer, will sway owners’ interest in its favor.

 Even with these departures from the norm, the Ocean Alexander 120 will still have some familiarity.
 The seven crew and eight guests will all be housed on the lower deck.